Oliver-Binns/Website/Content/posts/terraform-provider-googleplay.md

 tags: Terraform, Google Play, Android
 ---

-As mobile developers, we're all familiar with the Google Play Console – it’s the gateway to publishing our Android apps to millions of users.
+As mobile developers, we’re all familiar with the Google Play Console – it’s the gateway to publishing our Android apps to millions of users.
 But managing user permissions in the Play Console can quickly become a headache, especially as our teams grows and app portfolio expands.

 In this post, I'll walk you through my journey of creating a [Terraform provider for Google Play Console user management](https://github.com/Oliver-Binns/terraform-provider-googleplay), which has transformed how we handle access permissions across our organisation.